pedroaovieira/ctf/091_meterpreter.md

     webcam_list: Lists webcams
     webcam_snap: Takes a snapshot from the specified webcam
-    webcam_stream: Plays a video stream from the specified webcam
-    getsystem: Attempts to elevate your privilege to that of local system
+    webcam_stream: Plays a video stream from the specified webcam **getsystem**: Attempts to elevate your privilege to that of local system
     hashdump: Dumps the contents of the SAM database